1. Lavorazione pre-CNC: Preparation and Design for Printer Prototypes

 - Component Installation:

 - Elettronica: Install circuit boards; connect wires (use crimp connectors for reliability).
-Ensure sensor alignment (PER ESEMPIO., paper detection sensor, position error ≤0.5mm).
+Ensure sensor alignment (per esempio., paper detection sensor, position error ≤0.5mm).

 - Final Check: Verify all parts are securely fastened; check for loose components (no rattling during shaking).